sunilpaulmathew/File-Picker/README.md

 ```
             FilePicker filePicker = new FilePicker(
-                    filePickerResultLauncher /* in which the results handled. usage: mandatory */,
+                    activityResultLauncher /* in which the results handled. usage: mandatory */,
                     this /* your activity or context. usage: mandatory */
             );
             /*